 Seat Belts save lives.
 Don't risk your life or the lives of your loved ones.

-FEDERAL MOTOR VEHICLE SAFETY STANDARDS #209 COMPLIANTFMVSS #209 - "Seat Belt Assemblies - Passenger Cars, Multipurpose Passenger Vehicles, Trucks, and Buses (Effective 3-1-67) This standard specifies requirements for seat belt assemblies.
-The requirements apply to straps, webbing, or similar material, as well as to all necessary buckles and other fasteners and all hardware designed for installing the assembly in a motor vehicle, and to the installation, usage, and maintenance instructions for the assembly"
+FMVSS #209 COMPLIANTFMVSS #209 states, "Seat Belt Assemblies - Passenger Cars, Multipurpose Passenger Vehicles, Trucks, and Buses (Effective 3-1-67) This standard specifies requirements for seat belt assemblies.
+The requirements apply to straps, webbing, or similar material, as well as to all necessary buckles and other fasteners and all hardware designed for installing the assembly in a motor vehicle, and to the installation, usage, and maintenance instructions for the assembly."

-FEDERAL MOTOR VEHICLE SAFETY STANDARDS #302 COMPLIANTFMVSS #302 - "Flammability of Interior Materials - Passenger Cars, Multipurpose Passenger Vehicles, Trucks, and Buses (Effective 9-1-72) This standard specifies burn resistance requirements for materials used in the occupant compartments of motor vehicles.
+FMVSS #302 COMPLIANTFMVSS #302 states, "Flammability of Interior Materials - Passenger Cars, Multipurpose Passenger Vehicles, Trucks, and Buses (Effective 9-1-72).
+This standard specifies burn resistance requirements for materials used in the occupant compartments of motor vehicles.
 Its purpose is to reduce deaths and injuries to motor vehicle occupants caused by vehicle fires, especially those originating in the interior of the vehicle from sources such as matches or cigarettes."

 Division of Motor Vehicles

 Richmond, VA 23269